 College of Arts, Humanities, and Social Sciences

-BA in Social Science
+BA in Self-Designed Major - Social Science

 Steering Committee: Bjelic (Criminology), Hillard (Economics), McDaniel (Linguistics), Savage (Geography)

-The group contract major in social science is a multidisciplinary program consisting of the following eight disciplines: criminology, economics, geography-anthropology, history, linguistics, political science, sociology, and women and gender studies.
+The self-designed group contract major in social science is a multidisciplinary program consisting of the following eight disciplines: criminology, economics, geography-anthropology, history, linguistics, political science, sociology, and women and gender studies.

-In order to declare a major in social science, students must have met the University's College Writing and Quantitative Reasoning Core requirements and must have a GPA of at least 2.5.
+In order to declare a self-designed major in social science, students must have met the University's College Writing and Quantitative Reasoning Core requirements and must have a GPA of at least 2.5.
 Students who wish to declare a major in social science must submit a completed application form (available from the coordinator's office) to a member of the steering committee.
 Each student must take a minimum of 51 credits to complete the major.
 Students must receive a grade of C- or higher in courses taken to fulfill the major.

 Students choose between Options I and II below.
-The following three requirements apply to all students, regardless of option: 1) Every student's social science curriculum must include at least one of the following social science methods courses: CRM 220, ECO 305, GYA 202, HTY 200, LIN 490, POS 203, SOC 301; 2) All students must take a 3-credit capstone course, SDM 401, in addition to the requirements specified under their option; and 3) All students majoring in social science must demonstrate an intermediate competence in one foreign language as part of the departmental requirements for graduation.
+The following three requirements apply to all students, regardless of option: 1) Every student's social science curriculum must include at least one of the following social science methods courses: CRM 220, ECO 305, GYA 202, HTY 200, LIN 490, POS 203, SOC 301; 2) All students must take a 3-credit capstone course, SDM 401, in addition to the requirements specified under their option; and 3) All students majoring in social science must demonstrate an intermediate competence in a language other than English as part of the departmental requirements for graduation.
 This requirement can be fulfilled by achieving a grade of at least C- in the second semester of an intermediate level course (and any necessary prerequisites) or by examination.

 Students select one of the eight disciplines as a concentration.
 They must complete 21-23 credits (usually seven courses) in that discipline, as specified below.